richardkappa/World-Cup-2018-Predictions/README.md

 # World Cup 2018 Predictions League

 The R code needed to run a predictions league for the 2018 world cup and to make two shiny apps in R to display the results to the competitiors.
+The data needed by the model is in predictions.zip

 # Predictions
 Contains two parts of the shiny app.